NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 - aligns with NCSC Secure development and deployment guidance
 - adheres to the 10 data security standards – Security Self Assessment

-To prove that your service has developed securely, we ask for information and evidence around the following topics.
+To prove that your integration has been developed securely, we ask for information and evidence on the following topics.

 ### People

-Do the staff and people operating your organisation or service:
+The staff and people operating your organisation or service need to:

 - commit to handle information respectfully and safely, according to the Caldicott Principles
 - understand their responsibilities under the National Data Guardian’s Data Security Standards